romanticsclub/web/pages/about.md

 ---
 ## About

-+ROMANTICS is a house music label.
-Started by SONDRIO in 2017 as an outlet for himself and other artists.
-The label is based in CANBERRA, AUSTRALIA.

-+ROMANTICS has released music from BANKER and INTERFACE PALM, as well as remixes from CRACKAZAT, POINT GUARD and SOULWUN...
+ALIFE+ROMANNTICS.
+Started by SONDRIO in 2017.
+Currently based in MELBOURNE, AUSTRALIA.
+Artwork and Logo designed in MILAN, ITALY and website development completed in VANCOUVER, CANADA.

-DEMO’s can be sent to: CONTACT (AT) ROMANTICS (DOT) CLUB
+DEMOS and COMMENTS can be sent to: CONTACT (AT) ROMANTICS (DOT) CLUB.